-Trekking tours in Belize on Jungle Trails
+Trekking Holidays in Belize on Hiking Trails

 Hiking in Belize

+Walking jungle paths is incorporated into many of Slickrock’s other activities.
 Our Belize Adventure Week 4- or 8-night package includes hiking to Xunantunich Mayan ruin, hiking incorporated with running the Caves Branch River, and hiking on the way to the Antelope Falls waterfall rappel.

 [photo credit at top of page: Keith Fialcowitz]